Statehood Day Festival

 |Knoxville

 Step back in time and celebrate Tennessee’s frontier roots!
-Join us at Marble Springs on May 31st for a free family-friendly festival featuring historic crafts, living history, Appalachian food, and our first-ever Cornbread Cook-Off!
+Join us at Marble Springs on May 31st for a free family-friendly festival featuring historic crafts, living history, music, and Appalachian food.

 Time & Location